While Mario and Donkey Kong have both ascended to stardom since their debut game, their supporting cast hasn't been as lucky:

-Donkey Kong Junior hasn't appeared since Game and Watch Gallery Advance.
+Donkey Kong Junior (as a separate character from the "modern" Donkey Kong; it's complicated) hasn't appeared since Game & Watch Gallery Advance.

-Stanley, from Donkey Kong 3 also vanished from the series appearing only in some cameos like WarioWare or Smash Bros., it's unclear, but it's said he's also the protagonist from the Game & Watch Greenhouse and it's also rumored that he is Mario's cousin.
+Stanley from Donkey Kong 3 also vanished from the series appearing only in some cameos like WarioWare or Super Smash Bros..
+It's unclear, but it's said he's also the protagonist from the Game & Watch Greenhouse and it's also rumored that he is Mario's cousin.

-Plum, Charlie, Sonny, Harry, and Maple, human characters who are playable in Mario Golf for the Nintendo 64.
-They have not made a single appearance in any game since, unless you count Plum's cameos in Super Smash Bros.
+Every non-standard human character Camelot creates for their Mario sports spin-offs tends to fall into this, such as Plum, Charlie, Sonny, Harry, and Maple, from Mario Golf for the Nintendo 64, and Alex, Nina, Harry and Kate, from the Game Boy Color version of Mario Tennis (and the Game Boy Advance sequel, Mario Tennis: Power Tour).
+None of them has made a single appearance in any game since, unless you count Plum's cameos in Super Smash Bros.
 Melee and Brawl as a trophy and sticker respectively.
-Not to mention that that's five out of fourteen playable characters.
+Not to mention that that's five out of fourteen playable characters in Golf, while the four of Tennis were the protagonists of the GBC version's story mode.

 On a related note, Mario RPG characters in general rarely reappear in other Mario titles.
 Exceptions include Goomba King, Baby Peach, and the Star Spirits, although in Baby Peach's case her debut in Mario & Luigi: Partners in Time was likely coincidental.
 Paper Mario: Sticker Star is notable for not returning any previous Paper Mario characters and only using characters from the main series, introducing only Kersti as a new character.